BathulaSindhuja/Titanic-classification/README.md

-# Titanic-classification
+#Titanic Classification
+{ * please do check out the comment section for the video* }

  Titanic Classification : Make a system which tells whether the person will be save from sinking.
 What factors were most likely lead to success-socio-economic status, age, gender and more.